 Yes, for some sports we are looking to find more than one training venue.

 Venues will be able to submit applications via the website until 5pm on November 6th 2020.

 We will then spend a few weeks reviewing applications.
 All the venues that are successful at this stage will be notified by email and a site visit will be arranged.

-These site visits are expected to take place from October until the end of the year and this will involve a team from Birmingham 2022 coming to view the venue.
+These site visits are expected to take place in early 2021 and this will involve a team from Birmingham 2022 coming to view the venue.
 It will also provide a chance for you and for us to ask more questions.

 Venues selected to become a games time training venue will hopefully be notified before the end of May 2021.